drupix/skeleton/README.txt

     For example, edit foo/template.php and foo/theme-settings.php and replace every occurrence of "STARTERKIT" with "foo".

+    Rename the js/STARTERKIT.js with the name of your sub-theme and edit the file; replace ALL occurrences of "STARTERKIT" with the name of your sub-theme.

+    For example, rename js/STARTERKIT.js to js/foo.js; edit the file and replace every occurrence of "STARTERKIT" with "foo".

     It is recommended to use a text editing application with search and "replace all" functionality.